 Like much else in the modern world, STEM education is undergoing a transformation to ensure that it remains relevant and prepares students for the challenges of the future.

 There has been a change of paradigm recently.
 30–35 years ago, school education was focused primarily on giving people technical skills to match the job market.
 Nowadays, children need a conceptual understanding of what they’re learning, why they’re learning it, and how these subjects are interdisciplinary.
 Technology is changing at such a pace that we don’t know exactly what jobs kids will do in the future.
 This makes STEM education all the more important.

 All schools in Belgium are adapting to the changes.
 International schools have the advantage in being more flexible and able to make quicker decisions.
 In this respect, they have taken a lead in making education more interdisciplinary.

 What subjects can students learn?

 There have been big changes to what constitutes STEM learning.
 Whereas it used to be core math and science subjects, today students learn about concepts such as 3D printing and machine learning.

 Outside of school, there are many extracurricular activities to encourage children’s interest in science and technology with visits to Technopolis (which has a Children’s Science Centre), the Euro Space Center and the Museum of Natural Sciences.

 Preparing students for life beyond school

-“AIS is firmly aligned with the STEM framework for Flemish schools and our approach is geared towards fully preparing students for life beyond our teaching” says Andreas.
-“We work with partners to bring outside expertise to the school in all STEM areas.
-This includes scientists and professionals giving talks, workshops and providing guidance and more hands-on support to students.
+The STEM framework for Flemish schools has an approach that is geared towards fully preparing students for life beyond teaching.
+This can include scientists and professionals giving talks, workshops and providing guidance and more hands-on support to students.
 New STEM facilities help to develop even more links with key figures in the local scientific community.